Wonderful integrates with:

 2. Security and compliance

 Strong fraud prevention tools and adherence to industry standards, such as PCI DSS (Payment Card Industry Data Security Standard), are essential for safeguarding transactions.
-A reliable payment processor should offer advanced security measures like encryption, tokenization, and fraud detection systems.
+A reliable payment processor should offer advanced security measures like encryption, tokenisation, and fraud detection systems.

 3. Integration and scalability